Chocolate short course: The science behind a dark chocolate bar

 Parking on campus is an additional fee and can be purchased online when registering.

 Three days from 8:30am to 4:30pm

 A combination of lectures and lab work with hands-on chocolate making and testing, this course will provide participants with knowledgs of ingredients, processing and quality features of dark chocolate.
 The sessions examine the technical points of chocolate making with an emphasis on the quality of the finished product.
 Lectures, lab sessions, and demonstrations will provide opportunity for understanding quality issues and solutions.

 Lab: Testing to characterise aromas before and after different industry processing steps.

 Recipes and Canadian Definitions of Chocolate

 Texture, Quality and Food Safety

-For any questions about the course, please contact
+For any questions about future courses, please contact

 Phone number: 519 824 4120 extension 56422